getsentry/sentry-java/docs/context.rst

 Using Breadcrumbs
 -----------------

-Breadcrumbs can be used to describe what was happening in an application leading up to an event being sent.
+Breadcrumbs can be used to describe actions that occurred in your application leading up to an event being sent.
 For example, whether external API requests were made, or whether a user clicked on something in an Android application.